cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 maintaining the overall health and combat effectiveness of their unit.

-In any high-risk operation, skilled medics are as critical as combatants, making Medicine a fundamental skill for survival and mission success.
+In any high-risk operation, skilled medics are as critical as combatants, making Medicine a fundamental Expertise Area for survival and mission success.

-##### Specialisation
+##### Specialization

 ###### Trauma Surgery